devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

  <details><summary><strong><ins> 9.
 Install Windows in Pre-installed MacOS (Dual-Boot). </ins></strong></summary>

+ - This process is very simple for dual boot and can ask doubts and issues here on [Telegram Group](https://t.me/infinix_inbook_discussion)

- 1. Launch `Disk Utility` -> `Select View` > `Show all devices` at the top left
+ 1. Take a Usb or sd-card & Launch `Disk Utility` -> Select `View` > `Show all devices` at the top left.
  2. Select your flash drive (root usb device)and format it as `MS-DOS (FAT)` or `FAT-32`.
-Change `guid patition table`-> `Master Boot Record Partiton`.
+Change `guid patition table` -> `Master Boot Record Partiton`.
 Hit start(by doing this the sdcard formats so you will lose the all the data in sdcard).
  3. Copy the EFI that you are using right now to the `USB` or store it to another device.
- 4. Next, to partition your drive, -> Launch `Disk Utility` -> `Select View` > `Show all devices` at the top left -> Choose your `drive` as root -> Click `Partition` -> click `add partition` if you see a popup -> `Name` your partition. -> Change the `Format` type to `ExFat` or `Ms-dos` -> Adjust your `Partition size` as you like. click `Apply`.
-This process takes atlest 15 min.
+ 4. Next, to partition your drive, -> Launch `Disk Utility` -> Select `View` > `Show all devices` at the top left -> Choose your `MacOS-drive` as root -> Click `Partition` -> click `add partition` if you see a popup -> `Name` your partition. -> Change the `Format` type to `ExFat` or `Ms-dos` -> Adjust your `Partition size` as you like. click `Apply`.
+This process takes atleast 15 min.
  5. Take an Another USB, Now Make bootable of required version of windows by rufus or any other.
- 6. Boot to USB - Windows from bios.
+ 6. Boot to USB from bios.
 Run the windows Installer as Asusual.
-But remember to install on ur windows Partition in `where to installer`.
+But remember to install in your windows Partition in `where to install` in windows disk.
- 7. When you get into 1st boot-windows, install all Updates and you can also restart when updates required reboot.(Forget about macOS for now).
+ 7. When you boot into windows, install all Updates and you can also restart when updates required reboot.(Forget about macOS for now).
 After installing all updates, Plug in the `EFI usb` and reboot to usb from bios to boot into MacOS.
- 8. When you boot into MacOS, <ins>Mount the EFI folder</ins>, and delete the `Boot`and `OC` folders.
-Now go to `Microsoft` -> `Boot` -> change `bootmgfw.efi` to `bootmgfw.efi-
+ 8. When you boot into MacOS, <ins>Mount the EFI folder</ins>, and delete `Boot`and `OC` folders and paste the "boot" & "OC" folders from USB to MacOS  EFI.
+Now go to `Microsoft` -> `Boot` -> change `bootmgfw.efi` to `bootmgfw.efi-ORIG` (replace ".efi" extension to ".efi-ORIG").
+Unmount the EFI and reboot.
+ 9. Reboot to macOS.(you can only see "MacOS" in boot-menu).
+Now go to `Microsoft` -> `Boot` -> change `bootmgfw.efi-ORIG` to  `bootmgfw.efi` (replace ".efi-ORIG" extension to ".efi" again).
+Unmount the EFI and reboot.
+ 10. Now you can see Windows & MacOS on boot-menu.
+Enjoy.
+Donation will be helpful : [Here](https://github.com/devboloji/Infinix-Hackintosh-Opencore-Guide#any-one-can-donate-me-or-buy-me-a-coffee-)
+ .
+Have a great day.
  </details>

 <hr>